 Colourful forest scenes that ooze organic

 Bringing the outdoors in has become one of the most sought after styles in the modern home and forest and tree murals are particularly popular.
-This Autumn Scenic of Colourful Yellow Aspen Trees wallpaper is an instant elixir for adding vitality, energy and colour to a tired space.
+The autumnal forest colours in this mural are an instant elixir for adding vitality, energy and colour to a tired space.
 Much like the Pantone duo, the warm and happy yellow mixed with a sturdy grey creates a sense of hope, confidence and anticipation for better days ahead.

 This type of mural screams out for organic décor and neutral colour combinations.
 Beautiful wicker baskets, untreated wood finishes and lush indoor plant life are a match made in heaven for any gold-hued forest scene like this one.